Visible Side of the Object in Motion | the world creation l charcoal on paper, 2016 | 189x166cm l © k37 studio, bethanien Berlin (colect.nr00039)

 Objects and Moons – Dark Side of Our Moon – South Hemisphere, 2018- © k37 studio, Bethanien Art Center, Berlin

-Text by nOT
+Text by noT

-Objects and Moons – Dark Side of Our Moon – South Hemisphere is a series of six charcoal drawings that approaches the Moon through absence rather than observation.
-The works do not depict a visible landscape, but instead respond to a hemisphere that remains permanently out of sight from Earth — a place defined by distance, fragmentation, and incomplete knowledge.
+Objects and Moons — Far Side of the Moon — Southern Hemisphere is a series of six charcoal drawings that approaches the Moon through absence rather than direct observation.

-This condition of permanent invisibility is central to the series.
-Each drawing is constructed as a fragment, assembled rather than observed, allowing seams, interruptions, and shifts in surface to remain visible.
-The circular form suggests completeness, while its internal breaks resist resolution.
-The Moon appears not as a singular object, but as a body reconstructed through indirect knowledge.
+Each drawing is constructed as a fragment, assembled rather than observed.
+Seams, interruptions, shifts in tone, and changes in surface remain visible.
+The circular form suggests completeness, but the internal breaks resist resolution.
+The Moon appears not as a single stable object, but as something reconstructed from distance, data, imagination, and absence.

-In 1959, the Luna 3 mission transmitted the first images of the far side, revealing a rough, heavily cratered surface, markedly different from the familiar volcanic plains of the near side.
-That historical rupture — between expectation and revelation — echoes throughout the work.
-Scientific understanding and imagination intersect here, not to describe the Moon, but to preserve its distance.
+In 1959, the Luna 3 mission transmitted the first images of the far side, revealing a rough, heavily cratered surface, very different from the familiar volcanic plains of the near side.
+That moment created a rupture between expectation and revelation.
+Something long imagined became visible, but only through mediation, transmission, and delay.